 Turmeric Curcumin for PTSD (Post-traumatic stress disorder)

 If you have PTSD, it’s essential to know that curcumin can be an effective treatment.
 As we’ve seen, curcumin is a potent anti-inflammatory, which stamps that it can help with sleep and anxiety.
-In fact, in one study of patients recovering from heart attacks or bypass surgery (both conditions which induce post-traumatic stress), those who took 2 grams of curcumin per day for three months showed significant improvements in their scores on a psychological health questionnaire compared to those who took a placebo pill.
+In fact, in one study of patients recovering from heart attacks (clogged arteries) or bypass surgery (both conditions which induce post-traumatic stress), those who took 2 grams of curcumin per day for three months showed significant improvements in their scores on a psychological health questionnaire compared to those who took a placebo pill.
 This suggests that turmeric may be valuable in helping people recover from traumatic events like war or natural disasters.

 Turmeric for Sleep